Cervical Cancer Survivor: Getting Over Cancer and Back To Nature

 Female / 66 yrs old / 3rd stage cervical cancer (2008) / Melaka, Malaysia

 I am passionate about life and like to live happily each day.
 I have a special darling, my hula hoop, which has accompanied me for more than a decade.
 I must have it by my side to be able to sleep soundly.
-I learned driving at the age of 50.
-I don’t like to beg others and prefer to do everything myself as far as possible.
-My hometown is a small village in rural Melaka, where I have a 2-acre farm with over 10 different types of vegetable.
-My husband and I have survived on it for 10 over years, raising 4 daughters and 2 sons with it.
-Now my children have all grown up and it’s about time for me to take care of some grandchildren.
-Then, unexpectedly, I had cancer.
+I learned how to drive at the age of 50.
+I don’t like to always ask others for help and prefer to do everything myself as much as possible.
+My hometown is a small village in rural Melaka, where I have a 2-acre farm with more than 10 different types of vegetables.
+My husband and I have lived there for more than 10 years, raising 4 daughters and 2 sons.
+Now my children have all grown up and it’s about time for me to take care of grandchildren.
+Then, unexpectedly, I got cancer.

 Confronting Cancer with Calm

-We are staunch Catholic, so all the children who had been working out-of-town came back home to celebrate Christmas on December 25th 2008.
-On that fateful day my meticulous daughter observed that I had been walking with my back awkwardly bending forward.
-I told her I had been having backache for the past month, with some vaginal bleeding.
+We are staunch Catholics, so all the children who had been working out of town came back home to celebrate Christmas in 2008.
+On that fateful day my observant daughter observed that I had been walking with my back awkwardly bending forward.
+I told her I have had a backache for the past month, with some vaginal bleeding.
 She was alarmed.
-She took leave the next day and brought me to the nearest gynaecologist.
-The doctor did a biopsy and suggested doing a blood test and a thorough body check-up, so I went to a local clinic to do the blood test.
-My daughter went back to KL and waited for my test reports.
+The next day she brought me to the nearest gynecologist.
+The doctor did a biopsy and suggested doing a blood test and a thorough check-up, so I went to a local clinic to do the blood test.
+My daughter went back to Kuala Lumpur and waited for my test results.

-Throughout that period my children took me to KL and Melaka to see numerous doctors.
+Throughout that period my children took me to Kuala Lumpur and Melaka to see numerous doctors.
 I was even brought to Singapore for a check-up during the Chinese New Year of 2009.
 The doctors were worried about my delaying the therapy.
 They said my case was very serious since the cervix had ulcerated.
 Surgery was out of the question.
 The only options left were chemotherapy and radiotherapy.
-Each and every doctor estimated the bill of treatment to be tens of thousands.
+Each and every doctor estimated the bill of treatment to be in the tens of thousands.

 Regaining Health with the Help of TXL and a Good Doctor

 One of my daughters suggested going to the University Hospital for therapy.
-Though reluctant to do anymore medical check-ups since the procedure was extremely uncomfortable, I followed her to the hospital anyway.
-I was greeted by Dr. Lim, a young fortyish doctor.
-Maybe it’s karma, but I liked him instantly and believed that he could cure my cancer.
-He was the seventh doctor examining me.
+Though reluctant to do any more medical check-ups since the procedure was extremely uncomfortable, I followed her to the hospital anyway.
+I was greeted by Dr. Lim, a young forty-ish doctor.
+I liked him instantly and believed that he could cure my cancer.
+He was the seventh doctor to examine me.
 After the medical examination, he said, “Don’t worry, it can still be operated on.
 The success rate is around 80%.
 I have done operations for the elderly before, so no problem.”